daigo-shan/twitter-miraliko-bot/README.md

 # MiraLiko bot on Twitter
-written in Python
-using Tweepy, OpenWeatherMap API
+Written in Python.
+Using Tweepy and OpenWeatherMap API.